-1. In the name of the joint partner institutions, Wageningen University ascertains that a student has passed the final examination as soon as passing marks for all subjects from

-- the approved individual examination programme have been registered in the student information system and 120 credits are earned. - 2.
-During a meeting, the Examining Board ratifies the ascertained result of the final examination. - 3.
-In accordance with article 40 paragraph d EER, the student can apply, until the day before the last interim examination of the individual examination programme is taken, for a postponement of the final examination date, so that additional courses can be added to the individual examination programme.
-The student must send an e-mail with this request to the Student Service Centre (SSC).
-If the student subsequently wishes to graduate, the student must send another e-mail to the SSC. - 4.
+- 1. In the name of the joint partner institutions, Wageningen University ascertains that a student has passed the final examination as soon as passing marks for all subjects from the approved individual examination programme have been registered in the student information system. - 2.
+During a meeting, the Examining Board ratifies the automatically determined result of the final examination. - 3.
 As proof that the final examination has been passed, the Examining Board issues a degree certificate.
 This takes place after the university administration has declared that the procedural requirements for issuance have been met.
-The degree certificate is signed by a member of the Examining Board. - 5.
-The final examination date is the date that is mentioned in the student information system with the last obtained pass grade, or if this date is later: the date of approval of the (amended) individual examination programme.
-If the case of paragraph 3 occurs, the date of the e-mail to the SSC shall be the examination date.
-The final examination date is also the date on the degree certificate. - 6.
-The assessment date of scheduled courses is the last Friday of the period.
-The assessment date of not scheduled courses such as thesis, internship and capita selecta, is the date of the last part of this course.
-This section can consist of a presentation or final interview.
-The examiner will enter the results into the student information system within ten working days of completing this last part. - 7.
-Every year in September a graduation ceremony is organized.
+The degree certificate is signed by a member of the Examining Board. - 4.
+The final examination date is the date on which the last passing mark has been entered in the student information system, or if this date is later: the date of approval of the (amended) individual examination programme.
+The final examination date is also the date on the degree certificate. - 5.
+Every year In September a graduation ceremony is organized.